JCMexplains/writing-for-success-2023/textbook.md

 questions about it using the 5WH questions.
 However, this topic may still be too broad.
 Here, in **Exercise 3**, choose and complete one of the prewriting strategies to narrow the focus.
-Use either brainstorming, idea mapping, or searching the Internet.
+Use either brainstorming, idea mapping, or searching the internet.

 Please share with a classmate and compare your answers.
 Share what you found and what interests you about the possible topic(s).